kimbjerge/insectDCT/README.md

 	0,20250221,11:57:31,11:58:23,52.00,Hymenoptera,18,36.84,3198.74,3171
 	1,20250221,11:58:07,11:58:31,24.00,Hymenoptera,12,53.85,2686.08,1364

-counts is the number of detections  <br />
+counts is the number of detections minus one in a track (at least two detections to make a track)  <br />
 confidence is the number of times the class was predicted relative to all detections in the track   <br />
 size is the average pixel size of the tracked insect   <br />
 distance is the distance in pixels the insect was tracked   <br />